online doctor logo

 Herpes esophagitis

-The esophagus is known as the food pipe, carrying food and liquids from your mouth to the stomach.
+The esophagus is the food pipe, carrying food and liquids from your mouth to the stomach.
 Herpes esophagitis is an infection of this pipe caused by the herpes simplex virus.
 Herpes type 1 most commonly causes herpes esophagitis.
 Although, type 1 and type 2 can result in this.

 Herpes esophagitis is uncommon in healthy individuals.
 However, individuals with a weak immune system, particularly those with cancer, HIV, or AIDS, are at an increased risk.